rybalkinsd/kohttp/README.md

 ```

 ### Run HTTP methods on custom client
-If `defaultClientPool` does not suit you for some reason it is possible to create your own one.
+If `defaultClientPool` or forked client does not suit you for some reason, it is possible to create your own one.

 ```kotlin
 // a new client with custom dispatcher, connection pool and ping interval